mrjoshuap/lacework-agent-ansible-role/README.md

 ## Example Playbook

-An example playbook is available in the [playbook-example.yml](playbook-example.yml):
+A full example playbook is available in [playbook-example.yml](playbook-example.yml):

     ---